-I have been covering politics in Nevada for more than a quarter-century, and I am recognized as the foremost expert in the state.
+I have been covering politics in Nevada for 30 years, and I am recognized as the foremost expert in the state.
 In 2012, I was named one of the Top 50 "Politicos to Watch" by Politico.

 I am originally from Buffalo, N.Y., and have a B.A. in English from Cornell University and a M.A. in journalism from University of Michigan.
 I came to Sin City in 1984 as the night police reporter for the Las Vegas Review-Journal, later covering general assignment and county government before becoming a political reporter in 1986.